MouseProducedGames/Rust-Roguelike/README.md

 Rust Roguelike is a text-based roguelike written in Rust, and licensed under the MIT license.

+Development continues in private on a commercial release.
+Some engine changes may be back-ported.

 # Current State

 * Wander around a small map with a generated dungeon.